 Search Console provides actionable reports, tools, and learning resources designed to get your content on Google Search.
-You can use Search Console both for websites and for mobile applications; if you have a mobile application, read this page instead.

 Managing your website with Search Console

 Relax — After you've signed up for Search Console, you'll receive email if any unusual events occur with your website.
 Unusual events include indications that your website has been hacked or problems that Google had when crawling or indexing your site.
 We will also email you if we detect that your site violates any of Google’s search quality guidelines.

 Every month or so, take a look at your Search Console status; the status page is the simplest way to get a quick health check on your site: